eslupmi101/api_final_yatube/README.md

 # Example

-Let's take a look at a quick example of using API Youtube.
+Let's take a look at a quick example of using API YaTube.

 First you need to create a user through Django admin.